The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 COUPEROSE OR ERYTHROSE

-Several important things to note:
+Several important points to note:

 | Erythrose | Couperose | |